IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Results

-The simulation is performed separately, where the IK problem is either formulated as functions of $\mY$ defined with rotations or $\mQ$ defined with quaternions.
-Figure \ref{fig:baxter1pose} shows a solution to a given $\mT_{goal}$ and $\mR_{goal}$ using our IK solver.
+We test IKSPARK through two simulations, one using the rotation formulation $\mY$ and one using the quaternion formulation $\mQ$.
+Figure \ref{fig:baxter1pose} shows a solution to a given $\mT_{goal}$ and $\mR_{goal}$ using IKSPARK.
 In this example, the total number of free links is $n_r=15$, which defines the size of the problem shown in Table \ref{tab:problem compare}.
-The end-effector is set as the midpoint of the two grippers and is treated as a link of the robot asigned with the reference frame $\{\mR_{ee},\mT_{ee}\}$.
+Problem \ref{prob:IK3} is solved in step \ref{step:update} of Algorithm \ref{alg:ik}.
+The end-effector is set as the midpoint of the two grippers and is treated as a link of the robot assigned with the reference frame $\{\mR_{ee},\mT_{ee}\}$.
 The errors of the end-effector pose, $err(\mR_{ee})=\norm{\vec(\mR_{ee})-\vec(\mR_{goal})}_2$ and $err(\mT_{ee})=\norm{\mT_{ee}-\mT_{goal}}_2$ are compared for the two variable selections in Table \ref{tab:problem compare}.
 We verified that all the poses satisfy the imposed constraints in Problem \ref{prob:IK1} along with the translation relation \eqref{eq:translation relation}.
-Figure \ref{fig:result_1pose} shows some results regarding the computation process where \ref{fig:lambda1} and \ref{fig:lambda1_quat} show the change of the largest eigenvalue, $\lambda_1$ of each $\mY^k_{i}$ and $\mQ^k_{i}$ during the rank minimization process.
-We observed that values of $\lambda_1$ increase iteratively, eventually reaching the maximum value of $3$ (or $1$, given by the trace constraint).
+Figure \ref{fig:result_1pose} shows some results regarding the computation process where \ref{fig:lambda1} and \ref{fig:lambda1_quat} show the change of the largest eigenvalue, $\lambda_1$, of each $\mY^k_{i}$ and $\mQ^k_{i}$ during the rank minimization process.
+We observed that values of $\lambda_1$ increase iteratively, eventually reaching the maximum value given by the trace constraint.
 Figures \ref{fig:eigens} and \ref{fig:eigens_quat} present the eigenvalues of every $\mY_{i}$ in the final solution, where all eigenvalues except $\lambda_1$ are below the tolerance $\epsilon_1$.
 This shows that each $\mY_{i}$ and $\mQ_i$ in the solution is approximately a rank-1 matrix.
-With the above results, we can say that in this example, the solver successfully solves the IK problem.
+These results show that in this example, the solver successfully solves the IK problem.

+The proposed rank-minimization algorithm guarantees only local convergence.
+In practice, the solver may therefore fail to recover a rank-1 solution and instead stall at matrices of higher rank.
+In such cases, the restart procedure \ref{sec:restart} can be used to improve the result.
+To illustrate this behavior, we take a suboptimal solution at which Algorithm~\ref{alg:ik} terminates because it cannot find a suitable update direction ($\norm{\mU^k}_F<\epsilon_2$), and use it as input to Algorithm~\ref{alg:reproj}, thereby obtaining a new point in the relaxed feasible set.
+We then reapply the rank-minimization procedure in Steps~\ref{step:startwhile}--\ref{step:endwhile} of Algorithm~\ref{alg:ik}.
+The evolution of the eigenvalues during this process is shown in Fig.~\ref{fig:restart}.
+Initially, rank minimization converges to a collection of higher-rank matrices.
+After the restart step, the solver is able to continue and recover a rank-1 solution.